Sampsoon/hover/scripts/README.md

 # Scripts

 Vibe-coded scripts for development and evaluation.
-These are **not included in the compiled extension** and probably have bugs.
+These are **not included in the compiled extension**, have their own `package.json` and probably have bugs.

 ## Available Scripts